avarassanchez/tTEscanR/README.md

 ### 3.1.
 Defining the tTEscanR object

 The **tTEscanR** object is dynamically updated to store matrices and metadata at each analysis step, ensuring efficient tracking and organization of inputs and outputs throughout the pipeline.
-It can be created using a single dataset and later updated with additional datasets, or all desired datasets can be in a list and passed directly to the main function.

 **`Create_tTEscanR_Object()`**.
 Creates a **tTEscanR** object that will contain an "assays" and "meta.data" slots and in each individual sections as specified in the parameters.